TomSpencerLondon/zero2prod/README.md

 - As a subscriber,
 I want to be able to unsubscribe from the newsletter, So that I can stop receiving email updates from the blog.

+We will not add features to
+- manage multiple newsletters;
+- segment subscribers in multiple audiences;
+- track opening and click rates.

+##### we are now on 3.5.1 - Polishing (page 35 / 261)